Workers Revolutionary Party (UK)

-The Workers Revolutionary Party is a Trotskyist group in Britain once led by Gerry Healy.
+The Workers Revolutionary Party (WRP) is a Trotskyist group in Britain once led by Gerry Healy.
 In the mid-1980s, it split into several smaller groups, one of which retains possession of the name.

 The Club

 The WRP grew out of the faction Gerry Healy and John Lawrence led in the Revolutionary Communist Party which urged that the RCP pursue entryist tactics in the Labour Party.
 This policy was also urged on the RCP by the leadership of the Fourth International.
 When the majority in the RCP rejected the policy in 1947, Healy's faction was granted the right to split from the RCP and work within the Labour Party as a separate body known internally as The Club.
 A year later the majority faction of the RCP decided to join The Club in the Labour Party.

 Healy called for a massive educational effort within the organisation, which angered the old leadership.
 Though he met with opposition, Healy valued having a well-educated cadre over a large number of mindless followers.
 Healy set to work purging the group of real and imagined opponents with the result that within months the organisation was a fraction of its former size, but Healy's leadership was unchallenged.

 In 1948, The Club joined with Labour left-wingers and trade unionists to organise The Socialist Fellowship as a vehicle for left-wing Labour Party members.
 The Socialist Fellowship launched a paper called Socialist Outlook, with John Lawrence as the publication's editor.
+In 1950, Ted Grant and his supporters were expelled from The Club, eventually forming the Revolutionary Socialist League in 1956, holding its first congress the following year.
 When the International Committee of the Fourth International (ICFI) was founded as a public faction of the Fourth International in 1953, it recognised The Club as its official British section.
 However, Lawrence objected to this and as a result was replaced as editor of the paper.
 Healy took over editorial duties, but Socialist Outlook was proscribed by the Labour Party in 1954, while the Socialist Fellowship itself was proscribed by Labour in 1951.
 After this, The Club distributed Tribune.

 The Club was one of the ICFI's larger segments.
 After the American, Austrian, Chinese, Latin American and Swiss parties of the ICFI agreed to reunification with the FI in 1963 (forming the reunified Fourth International), The Club controlled the ICFI until its fragmentation in 1985.

 The group gained recruits from among former members of the Communist Party of Great Britain.
 One of their recruits from the CPGB was Peter Fryer, who had been the Daily Worker's correspondent in Budapest during the suppression of the uprising by Soviet troops, and who edited The Newsletter, a weekly which began publication in May 1958.
 This paper published some of Trotsky's then hard-to-find books.
 Among other recruits at this time were Cliff Slaughter and Brian Pearce.
 Coupled with pressure from a group around industrial activist Brian Behan led to the formation of the Socialist Labour League.